Watch: Kabul museum restores art shattered by Taliban

 The agreement is expected to lead to intra-Afghan talks, in which the extremist group would play a role in shaping Afghanistan's future.

-As museum workers pick with gloved hands through neatly arranged shards labelled "ears", "hands", "foreheads", "eyes", the fragility of the country is brought into sharp relief.
-Afghanistan still sees near-daily attacks not only by the long-established Taliban, who now control around half the country but also from a brutal local affiliate of the so-called Islamic State group.
+As museum workers pick with gloved hands through neatly arranged shards labeled "ears", "hands", "foreheads", "eyes", the fragility of the country is brought into sharp relief.
+Afghanistan still sees near-daily attacks not only by the long-established Taliban, who now control around half the country, but also from a brutal local affiliate of the so-called Islamic State group.

 Few details have emerged from several rounds of US-Taliban negotiations held over the past year, and no one knows what a Taliban return to Kabul might look like.
 The group's five-year rule imposed a harsh form of Islamic law, denying girls education, banning music and banishing women to their homes.